emilations/blog/README.md

 Reading about dotnet action issue seems to have been patched in 2022 https://github.com/actions/setup-dotnet.
 They introduced an env variable DOTNET_INSTALL_DIR: /home/[targetUser]/.dotnet to set if the action user does not have root permissions.
 This fixed my issue.

+## 2025-06-21
+###Docker dockerfile
+Successfully built the first image using github actions and dockerfile.
+The docker file gave me many errors that had to be troubleshooted during many trial and errors.
+I had to maybe try 20 different commits for the first image to be created.
+My next step would be determine if building the project is better suited inside a dockerfile or a github action.
+Another next step would be to push the images to the docker local registry.